 How to Make Your Barnyard Party Pop with these Animals Pretzel Rods

-While I don’t do party planning as my job anymore, I do love coming up with fun kids party themes.
+Coming up with fun kids party themes is a hobby of mine!
 I always loved the kids Farm Party theme or Barnyard Party theme.
 Food is always key to a party, and these Animal Pretzel Rods are sure to be a hit as a kids farm party food or treat!

 There is so much you can do in ways of games, like Duck, Duck Goose if you want to keep it really simple or even Hot Potato because, hey, potatoes grow on farms!
 You can do face painting to make each child look like their favorite animal.
 If you are crafty, you could even do balloon animals!